-Volunteers are an essential part of Hospice Tairawhiti.
+Volunteers are an essential part of Hospice Tairāwhiti.
 They play a crucial role within the organisation and are highly valued and appreciated alongside our paid staff.
-Volunteer's contribtion enhances the services we are able to offer patients and whanau.
-All volunteers are supported by the volunteer coordinator.
+Volunteer contributions enhance the services we can offer patients, family and whānau.

-Volunteering opportunities within Hospice Tairawhiti include:
+Volunteering opportunities within Hospice Tairāwhiti include:

 There are opportunities for volunteers to work directly with patients and/or be involved in the typing and final production of the biography.

 Interested in becoming a volunteer?
 Want to know more?

-She will then arrange a time to meet with you and discuss volunteering opportunities at Hospice Tairawhiti
+Contact volunteer co-ordinator Jane Kibble 06 869 0552 or email email@example.com.
+She will then arrange a time to meet with you and discuss volunteering opportunities at Hospice Tairāwhiti.